ESG, CSR, Sustainability Reporting – What’s the Difference?

 Dec 23, 2022 | Blog

 Reporting corporate carbon emissions and other sustainability data is at an all-time high due to increasing pressures from investors, consumers and governments.
-According to the Climate Disclosure Project (CDP), 2022 has been a record-breaking year for environmental disclosure as nearly 20,000 organizations disclosed their carbon emissions data through CDP in 2022, which is a 38% increase since 2021.
+According to the Climate Disclosure Project (CDP), 2022 has been a record-breaking year for environmental disclosure as nearly 20,000 organisations disclosed their carbon emissions data through CDP in 2022, which is a 38% increase since 2021.

 Why has there been such a significant increase in corporate emissions reporting globally?
 Learn more about the four reasons why sustainability reporting is on the rise.